rec/safer/README.rst

     set to ``True``.

-    In the method ``fp.close()``, if ``fp.safer_failed`` is *not* set, then the cached results is moved over the original file, successfully completing the write.
+    In the method ``fp.close()``, if ``fp.safer_failed`` is *not* set, then the cached results replace the original file, successfully completing the write.

     If ``fp.safer_failed`` is true, then if ``delete_failures`` is true, the